 I felt ashamed of it and I didn't like the idea of my loved ones realizing how weak I was and what I was doing to myself.

-Someone who experiences any of these physical problems and knows that they are directly related to their consumption of unhealthy foods, but is still unable to change their habits, is in serious trouble.
+Someone who experiences any of these physical problems and knows that they are directly related to their intake of unhealthy foods, but is still unable to change their habits, is in serious trouble.

-The age of participants: I'd like to point out that most of those who participated were looking for weight loss information when they signed up to the mailing list.
+It’s important to point out that most of those who participated were looking for weight loss information when they signed up to the mailing list.

 This means that the sample may not be quite representative of the general population.